Richard Rodney Bligh

 After serving aboard the sloop Wasp 8 off Ireland from November 1774, Bligh was posted captain of the store ship Camel 24 on 6 December 1777, this representing a considerable delay of fifteen years since his previous promotion.
 Going out to Jamaica at the beginning of 1778, he returned to home waters in the following year and was with Commodore Charles Fielding’s squadron that controversially detained a Dutch convoy in the Channel on 31 December 1779.
 He commissioned the brand new frigate Nemesis 28 in January 1780, serving off Ireland where he captured the Alliance 18 on 5 June.
 In March 1782 he recommissioned the Asia 64 for service in the Channel, being present in Admiral Lord Howe’s relief of Gibraltar on 18 October 1782, and remaining with her until she was paid off at the peace of 1783.

-In October 1787 he recommissioned the Pegase 74, paying her off in the following February, and on the occasion of the Nookta Sound dispute of 1790 he commanded the Dictator 64 as flagship of Rear-Admiral Sir Richard King in the Downs during August, retaining her for the following eight months.
+In October 1787 he recommissioned the Pegase 74, paying her off in the following February, and on the occasion of the Spanish Armament of 1790 he commanded the Dictator 64 as flagship of Rear-Admiral Sir Richard King in the Downs during August, retaining her for the following eight months.

 At the start of the French Revolutionary war Bligh was initially destined for the Excellent 74, but in the spring of 1794 he joined the fifteen year-old Alexander 74 at Chatham, being attached to the Channel fleet.
 He served under the orders of Rear-Admiral George Montagu in the campaign surrounding the Battle of the Glorious First of June in 1794 and thus did not share in that engagement.